 A look at Queen Salome Alexandra, 76-67 BCE, and the importance of good governance, checks and balances.

-Unit 3: Examines the question of female leadership.
+Unit 3: Female Leadership.
 Given the precedents of female leaders in ancient history, why is there a halakhic question about women holding office?
 How can those concerns be answered?

 Unit 4: Israel as a Jewish and Democratic State.
 While some on both ends of the spectrum like to set up an opposition between Jewish and Democratic, they can also be seen as complementary.